Chronic Obstructive Pulmonary Disease (COPD) (cont.)

 Corticosteroids are used for people who do not improve sufficiently after trying other drugs or for those who develop an exacerbation (an increase in the severity of COPD and its symptoms).

 Oral steroids have been used successfully to treat acute exacerbations, and improve symptoms and lung function in this circumstance.
 Oral corticosteroids are generally not recommended for long-term use because of their potential side effects.

 In people with COPD, chronic infection of the lower airways is common.
 The goal of antibiotic therapy is not to eliminate organisms, but to treat acute exacerbations.

-This therapy is most beneficial for people whose exacerbations are characterized by at least two of the following (ie, Winnipeg criteria):
+This therapy is most beneficial for people whose exacerbations are characterized by at least two of the following (for example, Winnipeg criteria):